tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The _cycle_ is the number of rounds to spread the information.
 The _fanout_ is the number of nodes a node gossips with in each cycle.

-With a fanout = 1, $O(LogN)​$ cycles are necessary for the update to reach all the nodes.
+With a fanout = 1, $O(LogN)$ cycles are necessary for the update to reach all the nodes.

 In this way, information spreads throughout the network in an exponential fashion [[12]].